lifesawesome/GitHubCopilot_Customized/README.md

    This activity will be performed together as a group.
    - Have Copilot Create a Custom Chat Mode using **Agent Mode**
       - Use the `Gear` icon in the GitHub Copilot Chat window to select the `Modes` internal prompt.

-         Hint: Sample Chat Mode:
+         **Hint: Sample Chat Mode:**
-            ```
-            ---
+         ```yaml
          tools: ['search', 'githubRepo', 'todos', 'github/create_pull_request_with_copilot']
          description: Explore implementation ideas
          model: Claude Sonnet 4
----

          Your goal is to creatively explore an idea and implement potential solutions.

          FIRST deeply research (using search tools, run in parallel as much as possible) the problem and solution space for the given idea.

          THEN implement the solutions in this codebase in collaboration with coding agent.
 For each variation, call GitHub's `create_pull_request_with_copilot`.
 Focus on handing over the implementation details, Copilot coding agent will handle the step by step implementation.
 Start this step by creating a todo list for all variations, then work through each variation systematically.

          Pause.
          ```

 ### NEW BRANCH NEEDED FOR THOSE THAT WANT A FRESH START -- WILL FINALIZE ONCE THE CONCEPT IS APPROVED ###